Chronic Illness, Parenthood and Grief.

 I have never been pregnant.
 I don’t actually know if I can be.
 I have severe endometriosis and have been told that because of where my endo is situated it will likely be very difficult for me to conceive naturally.
 This of course doesn’t mean I *can’t* have a baby, I know plenty of mums with endometriosis.
 My point is that I have never been a mum and so I can’t possibly begin to even attempt to comprehend the sheer depth of pain that must come with losing a child, in pregnancy, birth or at any time.
 My heart goes out to anyone who has had to deal with this.
 It truly is one of the very worst things I can imagine.

 My grief may be different, but it is not unique.
 I know through my conversations with my online friends that chronic illness has robbed so many of us of the chance to become parents.
 It’s not the case for everyone of course, but I always knew I wanted to be a mum.
 I love children, and starting a family is something my husband and I were so excited for.
-We talked about names - he vetoed mine and I told him his were boring!
-We imagined what they would look like - I pictured little red heads with wavy hair and freckles, and with a penchant for streaking like I had as a toddler.
+We talked about names - he vetoed mine and I told him his were boring.
+We imagined what they would look like - I pictured little red heads with wavy hair, freckles and a penchant for streaking like I had as a toddler.
 We discussed the ways we would raise them, what mistakes we would try to avoid, how we would prepare them for the world and how we would support and encourage them to love whoever they love, be whoever they wanted to be and encourage whatever it was they wanted to do with their lives.
 We thought we’d be great parents.

 When I talk to other people about my grief, I think it can be confusing when I say I wouldn’t be able to manage a baby because I’m not sure they understand how sick I am.
 They only see me when I’m well enough to be seen - when I’m dressed and my make up is on and I’m smiling and laughing.
 They don’t see me at my worst when I can’t lift a drink to my mouth or tolerate any light or sound.
 So, the fact that I’m ‘choosing’ not to have a baby when I so desperately want one is confusing to them.

-Please don’t get me wrong - this is absolutely not to say that sick and disabled can’t be brilliant parents.
+Please don’t get me wrong - this is absolutely not to say that sick and disabled people can’t be fantastic parents.
 That would be absurd.
 I know heaps of sick and disabled people who have children and do a wonderful job of it every day.
-They make mistakes just like abled parents do, and there are days when it’s just all messy and complicated just like I imagine parenting is for everyone, but they are brilliant, loving parents.
+They make mistakes just like abled parents do, and there are days when it’s just all messy and complicated just like I imagine parenting is for everyone, but they are brilliant, attentive, loving parents.
 However, sick and disabled people are not a monolith.
 Just because one sick or disabled person is able to have children and raise a family, it does not mean that it’s possible for everyone.

 Even people living with the same illness can experience it entirely differently, and there are so many factors that impact our experience of illness - poverty, race, access to appropriate healthcare and support networks.
 When chronic illness intersects with any of these other factors, it becomes much more complicated.

 For me personally, unless I make a miraculous recovery in the next few years, I won’t be having children.
 I am simply too sick to raise a family.
 My illness came along like a naked Miley on a massive wrecking ball and shattered most of my life plans.
 I didn’t choose that.
 Who would?!
 Of course, life plans are always evolving and shifting but becoming a mum was always the one constant for me.
-Raising some little red haired, freckled cool dudes who would hopefully grow up to make the world a better, kinder place was the one life plan that never changed over the years, but sadly it’s now the one that is inaccessible to me.
+Raising some little red haired, freckled cool dudes who would hopefully grow up to make the world a better, kinder place was the one life plan that never changed over the years, but sadly it’s now the one that is most inaccessible to me.

 I know that some people see this as defeatism, or as me ‘being negative’.
 But for me it’s actually more painful to hold on to the hope of it than it is to accept the reality.
 It’s something I need to accept and grieve, in order to move forward and figure out how to build a happy life that is completely different from the one I had planned.